 Explanation:

-• double stores numbers with double precision and provides more accuracy.
+floatstores numbers with single precision.doublestores numbers with double precision and provides more accuracy.

 Real-Life Example:

-• double can be used for more precise measurements, such as calculating the exact distance between two cities.
+floatcan be used for scientific calculations or to represent a price that doesn’t require extreme precision.doublecan be used for more precise measurements, such as calculating the exact distance between two cities.

 4. Memory Size of Data Types